How to Respond to Negative Reviews

 Simply saying “sorry that happened” won’t do much to resolve the issue that caused your customer to leave a bad review in the first place.
-Your customers want to know why something didn’t work they way they expected, why a service took too long, or why better customer service wasn’t provided.
+Your customers want to know why something didn’t work the way they expected, why a service took too long, or why better customer service wasn’t provided to them.

 One of the best things you can do to clear the air is explain what happened.
 For example, check out this sightseeing company’s review response on TripAdvisor.
 (Note: the company clearly meant to say “didn’t” in the first sentence.
 Take this as a lesson to watch your spelling in your review responses, too.)

 You can also take this a step further by explaining how you’re going to prevent the same mistake from happening again in the future.
 That shows you’re proactive, not to mention serious about permanently resolving common customer problems.

 After you’ve acknowledged the customer’s complaint, offer an immediate and actionable option they can use to better resolve the issue.
 This might mean offering a phone number or email address to one of your best customer service reps, or it could be something like a coupon code, free product, or partial refund.

 If you act immediately and see your resolution through to the end, customers are also more likely to update their negative reviews with something nicer.
 Take a look at this customer’s re-review from ProductReview.com:

 You see this all the time.
 Customers leave negative feedback and a brand’s way of dealing with it sounds like something that’s been copied from a million other negative review threads.

 Not to call out Progressive, but here’s an example straight out of the “how to reply to negative tweets” handbook: